LariMos/Linden-Backend/proposal.md

 #### MVP Goals
 <!-- These features are the minimum to get your application working.  -->

-- User authentication and profile management functionality.
+- Implement user authentication and profile management.
+- Integrate MongoDB to store user and article data.
 - Retrieval and display of New York Times articles based on year and date filters.
+- Enable browsing and filtering of articles.
-- Saving and deleting articles from the user's saved list.
+- Allow users to save and delete articles from their profiles.

 #### Stretch Goals